 Space Ghost: Man, Zorak, what was with your voice back then?Actors are only human, which includes voice actors.
 Voice actors don't have to worry about makeup or costumes, so it can be easy to assume that their job is much easier than that of actors visible on the screen.
 It may or may not be, but the unique challenge they face is breathing life into an animated character with their voice alone and no other props.
 And like with new artists, it can take novice voice actors some time to grow into their character and develop distinctive voices for them.
+Even if the overall sound is the same the inflection, tone and overall performance can grow as the character is better developed and the work itself identifies what it wants from its characters.
 On the flip side, lending one's voice to a show over multiple months or years can cause a voice actor to get lazy and begin slacking off on the nuances of their character's voice, or even age to the point where they find it impossible to sustain the original voice and have to make compromises.
 This decline in quality can also manifest itself in shows with large casts when all characters' voices begin to sound the same or monotonous.
 This doesn't tend to lead to lost jobs, because a decline in timbre quality is often less noticeable than a decline in acting or art quality.
 With child voice actors, whether a fan will like it or not, this is going to happen when they hit puberty, although some shows switch into The Other Darrin at that point.
 This trope can also apply to any other medium requiring the voice for varied reasons: live-action actors may change a character's voice or just downgrade to their original voice as they grow more comfortable (or complacent) with the character; singers may change their singing styles to achieve a different artistic style; and so on.
 Other factors in this trope may include age (whether prepubescent actors dealing with the voice changes inherent in puberty, or more mature actors changing with increasing age) and health (vocal cord injury/strain, smoking, etc.).
 In cases involving Talking to Himself, this can sometimes lead to characters sounding more or less like each other.
 Contrast with The Other Darrin, in which the entire actor is replaced (or, in the case of voiceover work, the voice change is because an actor was replaced, not because the actor changed the voice).

 Zorak: Yeah, well, what's up with your voice?